Capital Gains Tax Calculator

 Capital Gains Tax Tables

 Like income tax brackets, capital gains tax brackets can be confusing and easily misunderstood.
-And, under the 2018 tax reform, they have been significantly adjusted.
+And, under tax reform that went into effect in 2018, they were significantly adjusted in the past few years.
 Refer to the tables below to estimate your capital gains taxes.